sameedmohsin28/hello-rails-front-end/README.md

 ## 🛠 Back End Repo <a name="back-end-repo"></a>

-To see the back end repo of this project, visit [Hello Rails Back End](https://github.com/sameedmohsin28/hello-rails-back-end)
+To see the back end repo of this project, visit [Hello Rails Back End](https://github.com/sameedmohsin28/hello-rails-back-end).
+View the [Pull Request](https://github.com/sameedmohsin28/hello-rails-back-end/pull/1) of the backend repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>